PKing70/beaker-guide/docs/first/second.md

 # Create Your Own Blueprint and Dataset

 In this step, you'll use existing experiment code, data, and a Docker file.
-To this, you'll define your own Beaker blueprint, to define and manage the experiment you will run, and a Beaker dataset to hold the source data.
+You'll define your own Beaker *blueprint*, to define and manage the experiment you will run, and a Beaker *dataset* to hold the source data.
 This example locally reproduces the existing MNIST experiment of the [prior example](first.md).

-Don't worry if you don't know much about Python, Pytorch, or MNIST data; you won't need to here.
-This exercise simply shows you how to run a full experiment with Beaker in a way that should be easy to understand.
-You should be able to apply these steps and concepts to your own code, data, and experiments.
+Don't worry if you don't know much about Python, Pytorch, or MNIST data; you don't need to.
+Rather, this exercise simply shows you how to run a full experiment with Beaker.
+You should then be able to apply these concepts to your own code, data, and experiments, to manage them with Beaker.

-This example assumes you've successfully completed [Beaker and Docker installation](install.md), and you've set up your [Beaker.org](https://www.beaker.org) account and can run experiments as shown in [Your First Experiment](first.md).
+This example assumes you've successfully completed [Beaker and Docker installation](install.md), and you've set up your [Beaker.org](https://www.beaker.org) account so that you can run experiments as shown in [Your First Experiment](first.md).

 ## Set Up Python and Pytorch

-If you don't already have them set up, install [Python](https://www.python.org/downloads/) and [Pytorch (and Torchvision)](https://pytorch.org/get-started/locally/).
+If not already set up, install [Python 3.7](https://www.python.org/downloads/) and [Pytorch (and Torchvision)](https://pytorch.org/get-started/locally/).

-After installing, you can verify your configuration by enting `python` from your Terminal shell:
+After installing, you can verify your configuration by entering `python` from your Terminal shell:

 ```bash
 $ python